Fine Arts (FNAR) - Personal Computing Guidance

 - Pharos printing

-Steve is happy to offer advice and guidance when it comes to keeping your personal computer in good working order, backing it up, and installing the software you need.
-His hours and contact information are in the contact box in the top, right portion of this webpage.
+The Director of A+A Technology is happy to offer advice and guidance when it comes to keeping your personal computer in good working order, backing it up, and installing the software you need.
+Their hours and contact information are in the contact box in the top, right portion of this webpage.